json-schema-org/website/pages/understanding-json-schema/structuring.md

 implementation, but not others.

-The URI `https://example.com/schemas/address#street_address` identifies the subschema on the highlighted part of the following schema.
+The URI `https://example.com/schemas/address#street_address` identifies the corresponding subschema in following schema.

 ```json
 // props { "isSchema": true }